BstLabs/py-dynacli/docs/todo-app/init.md

     print("Created: ", project_name+".json")
 ```

-That is it now we have nice help message, and we can initialize our "database" json file:
+That is it now we have a nice help message, and we can initialize our "database" - JSON file:

 ```console
 $ ./todo init -h